hernanbari/pylissom/docs/index.rst

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GPLv3 license.